 The cause of root rot is a fungus.
 Species of the Pythium, Phytophthora, Rhizoctonia, or Fusarium fungi are the usual culprits.
 These fungi thrive in wet soil, and you can transfer them from one part of the garden to another when you transplant ailing plants.

 When it comes to identifying root rot, look at the plants.
 Plants with root rot can’t absorb moisture and nourishment from the soil properly.
 The plants often resemble those suffering from drought and stress and mineral deficiencies.

 Signs of root rot in garden plants include stunting, wilting, and discolored leaves.
 Foliage and shoots die back and the entire plant soon dies.
 If you pull up a plant with root rot, you will see that the roots are brown and soft instead of firm and white.

 Trees with root rot develop cankers, ooze reddish or black sap, and sometimes develop dark vertical streaks.

 Treatment for Root Rot

 The best root rot remedy for garden plants is prevention.
 Prevent root rot by filling in low parts of the garden and improving the soil with organic matter so that it drains freely.
-If you can’t improve the drainage, use raised beds where the where plant roots sit above the soil.
+If you can’t improve the drainage, use raised beds filled with well draining soil.
 Taking care not to overwater garden plants will also help.

 Once you know which fungus you are treating, your agricultural extension agent can recommend a product to treat that specific fungus.
 Fungicides are toxic chemicals that should be used with caution.
 Read the label and follow the instructions exactly.
 Store them in their original container and out of the reach of children.